 Weld Penetration and Strength

 TIG welding produces high-quality welds with excellent penetration and strength.
 The process allows for precise control of the heat input, resulting in deep penetration and strong welds.
-TIG welding is also known for its ability to produce welds with low levels of porosity and impurities, which enhances the mechanical properties of the weld.

 Dealing with Contamination and Impurities

 TIG welding requires a clean and contaminant-free welding environment to produce high-quality welds.
 Contamination and impurities can cause oxidation, porosity, and weak welds.
-Therefore, it is crucial to remove any contaminants and impurities from the welding area before starting the welding process.
-Additionally, using the right shielding gas can help prevent contamination and impurities from entering the weld.
+It’s crucial to remove any contaminants and impurities from the welding area before starting the welding process.

 Conclusion